 When the water begins to warm in the spring, species like bass and catfish start to activate and case baitfish, whereas trout and salmon disappear to seek colder waters.
-Trying to catch salmonids in shallow water will get you no further than trying to catch bass on a floating frog imitation over a deep water drop-off.
+Trying to catch salmonids in shallow water will get you no further than trying to catch bass on a floating frog imitation over a deep-water drop-off.
 For colder water, check out our Tips For Spring Bass Fishing and Spring Walleye Fishing; and for hot water, try our Bass Fishing Tips for the Dog Days of Summer or Tips for Catching Warm-Water Walleyes.

 Simple know how: When the midday sun is the highest and light penetration is at its most glaring, fish can clam up.
 Morning and evenings can be the best times to have your bait in the water.
 Cloudy days will give the angler the most amount of productive time on the water.